Kprabhat21/Movie-Ticket-booking/README.md

 To explore the design:

-1. Clone this repository:
+1. Try Protoype:
    \`\`\`bash
    git clone https://github.com/YourUsername/Movie-Ticket-Booking-UI-UX.git
    \`\`\`
-2. Open the design files in Figma or your preferred design tool.
-3. Review the \`images\` folder for all visual assets and mockups.

-## 👥 Contributing

-If you'd like to contribute to this project, please fork the repository, create a new branch, and submit a pull request.
-We welcome all improvements and new ideas!

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 💬 Contact

-If you have any questions or feedback, feel free to reach out via [email@example.com](mailto:email@example.com).
+If you have any questions or feedback, feel free to reach out via [prabhatkp21@iitk.ac.in](mailto:prabhatkp21@iitk.ac.in).

 ---